News

 organizations throughout the year.

-We have just started to restore the three tail planes and also removing the elevator control tubes/ribs ready to refurbish the whole assembly.
+We have just started to restore the three tail planes and are also removing the elevator control tubes and ribs, ready to refurbish the whole assembly.

 The radiator scoop has now been finished and ready for fitting to the brackets.

-The right-hand side quarter panels and fillet panels plus oil tank nosing, tank cover and front clips are now in place.
-All the woodwork on the Hurricane is now completed and painted.
+The right-hand side quarter panels and fillet panels, plus the oil tank nosing, tank cover, and front clips, are now in place.
+All the woodwork on the Hurricane is now complete and painted.

-The main early windscreen and surrounding clips/stays are now on the way to be fitted (see photo on workshop page).
+The main early windscreen and surrounding clips and stays are now on the way to being fitted (see photo on the workshop page).

 Blast tubes for the replica brownings are also ready to be fitted.

-We are also carrying on with the last remaining cockpit cowlings which we are making.
+We are also carrying on with the last remaining cockpit cowlings that we are making.

-Progress on the Hawker Fury continues as we have nearly finished the engine frame.
-Most of the woodwork is now complete apart from the two hatches which cover the radio equipment.
-The rear inspection panel is fitted around with the fasteners and we are now making inroads with the rudder assembly.
-We will shortly be refitting the instrument panel complete with the appropriate instruments.
+Progress on the Hawker Fury continues, as we have nearly finished the engine frame.
+Most of the woodwork is now complete, apart from the two hatches that cover the radio equipment.
+The rear inspection panel is fitted around the fasteners, and we are now making inroads with the rudder assembly.
+We will shortly be refitting the instrument panel, complete with the appropriate instruments.
 The engine for the bi-plane is near completion and will be fitted in the summer of 2016.
 We also have the Watts propellor for the bi-plane and the attachment assembly.

-The Watts propellor hub has now been delivered ready for mounting with the engine later on.
-The Hurricane will be moved round slightly so we can accommodate the right-hand side wing assembly, ready for the interspar to be fitted.
+The Watts propellor hub has now been delivered, ready for mounting with the engine later on.
+The Hurricane will be moved around slightly so we can accommodate the right-hand side wing assembly, ready for the interspar to be fitted.

 2013

-In the November 2013 issue of FlyPast there was a small update on our Hawker Fury project.
-Most of the woodwork is now finished, the rear fin has been fitted and the rear inspection hatch/surround is nearing completion.
-Our engine frame is now ready to assemble and instrument panel is now being fitted out with instruments and labels.
+In the November 2013 issue of FlyPast, there was a small update on our Hawker Fury project.
+Most of the woodwork is now finished, the rear fin has been fitted, and the rear inspection hatch and surround are nearing completion.
+Our engine frame is now ready to assemble, and the instrument panel is now being fitted out with instruments and labels.
 Control grip and control mechanism will be fitted along with cable connections in due course.

 We are making progress in finishing off the Kestrel engine.
 We are in the process of fitting the RT hatches.
-The fin is now in place plus the rear inspection hatches.
+The fin is now in place, as are the rear inspection hatches.
 The engine frame is three-quarters finished.

-We have been concentrating on the main centre section fuel tanks – 33 gallon.
+We have been concentrating on the main centre section fuel tanks (33 gallons).
 These are now ready to be covered in fabric.
 We are now positioning the tank mounts onto the main framework.
 You will see these in the new pictures on the workshop pages.

 We are now firming up the cowling rails and fasteners for the panels to be secured to.

-One of our new members has started to make the wheel house panel work for under the centre section.
+One of our new members has started to make the wheelhouse panel work for the centre section.

-We have had some young University members that are proving very valuable to the project.
+We have had some young university members who are proving very valuable to the project.

 Getting back to the Merlin for the Hurricane, this will go in to Vintec at Little Gransden to have its checks done properly and also test the engine in a running condition, ready to put into the aircraft.
 Paul at Vintec is taking on this project for us.